오메가 성분이 심혈관 좋다고 그러더라고요 근데 이걸 한번에 왕창 먹거나 도중에 먹다 안먹다 하면 효과 없으니 꾸준히 적당량 복용해 얄거 같습니다.

 Omega-6 fatty acids are mainly found in corn oil,

-Sunflower oil, peanut oil, canola oil
+sunflower oil, peanut oil, canola oil